How to Practice Plank Pose in Yoga: Benefits, Risks, & Variations

 Table of Contents

-Plank Pose is a foundational yoga pose that offers numerous benefits for the mind and the body.
-It is often incorporated into yoga flows to build core strength, stability, and endurance.
+Plank Pose is a foundational yoga pose that offers numerous benefits for both the mind and body.
+It’s often incorporated into yoga flows to build core strength, stability, and endurance.

 What is Plank Pose?